ResearchKit/ResearchKit/docs-standalone/coding-style-guide.md

 ##### Spaces in Declarations

+Single spaces should be used in the cases detailed in this section.
+Don't use double spaces and don't add spaces elsewhere.

+---

-In `@interface` declarations, there should be one space between: the subclass name; the colon symbol; the superclass name; the adopted protocols section; any adopted protocols.
+In `@interface` declarations, there should be one space between: the subclass name; the colon symbol; the superclass name; the adopted protocols section; and any adopted protocols.

     // DO
     @interface ORKProtocolAdoptingClass : NSObject <ORKProtocolA, ORKProtocolB>